Road Rules in Queensland

 The restriction applies 24 hours a day and means that trucks may not leave the left two lanes even when overtaking.
 If there is an obstruction in the left two lanes, trucks may travel in the right lane only for as long as it takes to pass it and if it is safe to do so.

-Failure to abide by the new restriction could result in a $126 fine ($600 for a business) or 3 demerit points.
+Failure to abide by this restriction can result in a $137 fine ($600 for a business) or 3 demerit points.

 When exiting a roundabout in Queensland, you are required to use your left indicator.
 This is the case whether you are turning left, right or traveling straight through the roundabout.